 DaaS provisioning is very … let’s just say, manual.
 And that goes for Evolve IP and every other competitor in the market.
 Whether it’s actual provisioning or billing adjustments it’s a manual process.
 This is due to the fact that VMware and Citrix simply have not focused on orchestration in the multi-tenant space.

-Luckily, in 2017 Evolve IP acquired a company that had perfected a backend provisioning system and that engine now drives the provisioning portal for Workspaces.
+Luckily, in 2017 Evolve IP acquired a company that had perfected a backend provisioning system and that engine now drives the provisioning portal for Virtual Desktops.

-Here’s an illustration of adding 10 new desktops to DaaS (the industry-wide practice) vs. 10 new Evolve IP Workspaces users
+Here’s an illustration of adding 10 new desktops to DaaS (the industry-wide practice) vs. 10 new Evolve IP Virtual Desktop users

 DaaS: The customer tells their Account Manager (AM) they need 10 more desktops.
 The AM sends a quote for 10 more users.
 The customer signs the quote and the AM passes this on to provisioning and a couple days later, without escalations, the DaaS seats are there.
 Can it be done in a couple hours in a pinch?
 Sure, and we have many times.
 But the default process noted here is typical.